kylephillips/simple-locator/readme.txt

 * Updates form to use API, with custom endpoints added for search and all locations queries.
 * Adds map pin filter, enabling customization of map pins for each location result.
 * Adds option to include the user’s search location as a pin, with option to customize separately from result pins.
-* Adds a results page parameter to non-ajax forms.
+* Adds a results page parameter to non-ajax forms, allowing the redirection of form results to a custom page.
-* Adds a hookable action to display results, allowing for custom placement of results in non-ajax requests.
+* Adds a hookable action to display results, allowing for custom template placement of results in non-ajax requests.
-* Adds pagination with results-per-page in ajax and non-ajax forms, configurable through a shortcode parameter.
+* Adds pagination with results-per-page in ajax and non-ajax forms, configurable through shortcode parameters.
 * Adds form method option in shortcode, allowing for either POST or GET form submissions on non-ajax forms.
-* Adds autocomplete JS options (limit autocomplete suggestions to a specific type like cities, only show in specific countries).
+* Adds Google places API autocomplete JS options (limit autocomplete suggestions to a specific type like cities, only show in specific countries).
-* Updates text domain to WordPress guidelines.
+* Updates text domain to follow WordPress guidelines (updated to match the plugin name).
 * Adds multiple hooks throughout for even more customization flexibility.
 * Replaces JS callback functions with document-level JQuery events.
+Previous callback functions have been deprecated and will be removed in a future version.
-* Adds taxonomy field type option in form shortcode, enabling the use of checkbox or select elements.
+* Adds taxonomy field type option in form shortcode, enabling the use of checkbox or select elements in search forms.
 * Updates core styles and loading indication.
 * Updates plugin setting styles and layout.
 * Adds taxonomy arguments to "all locations" shortcode.
 To limit by terms, include the taxonomy name with a comma separated list of term ids (ex: category="4,5").